bansal-hardik/bansal-hardik.github.io/README.md

 ## Portfolio

-Working as Engineer in a Prestige organisation.
+Worked as Software Developer in a Prestige organisation.
 Skilled in DotNet and DotNet Core.
 Data Structure and Algorithm Enthusiast.
 Good Domain knowledge about Corporate Action BackOffice Investment Bank.
 Currently persuing Master of Technology in Computer Science.

 ---